blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Islamic Rules on War.md

 - 3. Don't Kill Old People
 	- It is reported from Islamic scripture that Muhammad permitted the killing of Abu Afak, an old man, for writing poetry critical of Muhammad and Islam.
 	- The old Jewish woman Umm Qirfa was cruelly killed by Mo after her tribe _surrendered_ (https://wikiislam.net/wiki/The_Story_of_Umm_Qirfa)
+	- When he slaughtered the Qurayza, everyone older than a child was murdered:
+		- The Messenger of Allah commanded that all of the Jewish men and boys who had reached puberty should be beheaded.
+Then the Prophet divided the wealth, wives, and children of the Banu Qurayza Jews among the Muslims. **Al-Tabari, Vol. 8, p.
+38**
 - 4. Don't Destroy a Church, Temple or Building
 	- 'Dhul Khalasa' was a temple, known as the southern Ka’ba, to rival the Ka’ba at Mecca, so Muhammad ordered its demolition.
 Jarir ibn Abdullah al-Bajali was sent to demolish it.
 Not to forget Muhammad destroyed the sacred idols of the Meccans.
 	- Muhammad ordered the homes of Muslims who don't pray be burnt.
 		- http://www.usc.edu/org/cmje/religious-texts/hadith/bukhari/011-sbt.php#001.011.626
+			- The Prophet added, "Certainly I decided to order the Mu'adh-dhin (call-maker) to pronounce Iqama and order a man to lead the prayer and then take a fire flame to burn all those who had not left their houses so far for the prayer along with their houses." **Sahih Bukhari 1:11:626**
 	- Destroyed a pagan religious site in yemen and forced them to convert: http://sunnah.com/bukhari/64/383
+	- “We went out as a delegation to the Prophet (saw); we gave him our oath of allegiance and prayed with him.
+We told him that in our land there was a church that belonged to us.
+We asked him to give us the leftovers of his purification (Wudu water).
+So he called for water, performed Wudu and rinsed out his mouth, then he poured it into a vessel and said to us: ‘Leave, and when you return to your land, demolish your church, and sprinkle this water on that place, and take it as a Masjid.’ **Sahih Bukhari "Book of the Masjids - 8" nr.
+702**
 	- Destroyed a yemen tribe called the northern ka'ba: http://sunnah.com/muslim/44/195
 	- Demolishing of a church: http://sunnah.com/nasai/8/14
 - 5. Don't Kill those who Surrendered